-If a child is persistently late parents/carers will be asked to meet with a member of school staff and/or Attendance and Inclusion Lead to resolve the problem.
+If a child is persistently late parents/carers will be asked to meet with the school Attendance Lead/Headteacher or TPAT's Attendance and Inclusion Lead to resolve the problem.
 We encourage Parents/Carers to approach us at any time if there are problems getting a child to school on time.